Skip to content

 Map every AI bet in flight

-Interview the operators, the engineers, the executive sponsors.
+Interview operators, engineers, executive sponsors.
 Surface the pilots no one wants to admit failed.

 Week 2 · Classification